ZombieAlex/PushMFC/README.md

     VideoStates,//Track all offline, online, private, public, group, etc states for the model Rank,       //Changes in the model's rank
     Topic,      //Changes in the model's topic
-}
+    CountdownStart,     //Notify when we detect a countdown has started CountdownComplete,  //Notify when we detect a countdown has complete }

 interface Options{